tbensky/ProjectClock/readme.md

 ### No CNC or 3D printer?

-If you trace the pattern onto a 1/4" wooden plank, you can try to cut out the escape wheel and anchor with a scrollsaw, but it is difficult.
-(You'll get the parts, but the escapement may not work.)
+If you trace the pattern onto a 1/4" wooden plank, you can try to cut out the escape wheel and anchor with a scroll saw, but it is difficult to get working parts.
+Escapements are finicky and the 3D printed parts here are good to 0.1 mm or so.
+With a scroll saw, you'll get the parts, but the escapement may not work.
 Mounting holes for each can be made with a 7/16" drill bit.

 ### Mounting the escape wheel and anchor